Faymir/Clavardage/README.md

 # Clavardage

-A distributted Chatting app based on sockets made with Java and JavaFX UI.
+A distributed Chatting app based on sockets.
+It is made with Java and using JavaFX UI as GUI.

 ## Have tree modes: